perlDreamer/WebService-Shippo/README.md

    "zip" : "60517"
 }
 ```
 ### Full API documentation

 * For API documentation, go to https://goshippo.com/docs/
 * For API support, contact support@goshippo.com with any questions.

+### COPYRIGHT

+The Shippo Perl API Client module.<br/>
+Copyright &copy; 2015 Iain Campbell.
+All rights reserved.

+You may distribute this software under the terms of either the GNU General Public License or the Artistic License, as specified in the Perl README file.

+### SUPPORT / WARRANTY

+The Shippo Perl API Client is free Open Source software; _it comes without warranty of any kind._